Tools

 Short answer: it depends.

-If you own an induction cooktop, it’s important that you know that when it comes to cookware, all pots and pans are not created equally.
-You likely know that you need induction-compatible cookware, but may not know what materials fit that bill or what the best cookware for induction is.
+If you own an induction cooktop, you likely know that you need induction-compatible cookware, but may not know what materials fit that bill or what the best cookware for induction is.

-While Stainless Steel Cookware is the most recommended by professionals and will, for the most part, work on an induction cooktop, even this popular cookware staple has its limits for induction cooking.
-Here’s what you need to know about Stainless Cookware and induction stovetops.
+While stainless steel cookware will, for the most part, work on an induction cooktop, even this popular cookware staple has its limits for induction cooking.
+Here’s what you need to know about how stainless cookware works with induction stovetops.

 Is Stainless Steel Induction Compatible?

-Induction cooktops require pots and pans that are made from specific materials, as the electromagnetism that heats an induction stovetop requires a magnetic material.
-Materials like Carbon Steel, Stainless Steel, and Cast Iron are commonly induction compatible, while materials like copper, glass and aluminum are not.
+The electromagnetism that heats an induction stovetop requires compatible cookware to be made with a ferromagnetic material.
+Cookware like carbon steel, stainless steel, and cast iron are commonly induction compatible, while materials like copper, glass, and aluminum are not.

-While Stainless Steel Cookware is widely regarded as an induction compatible material, not all types of Stainless Steel will work on an induction cooktop.
-This means that when you are choosing the best type of Stainless Steel cookware for induction cooking, it is important to know which types are indeed induction compatible.
+While stainless steel cookware is widely regarded as an induction compatible material, there's a small caveat to consider: not all types of stainless steel will work on an induction cooktop.
+This means that when you are choosing stainless for your induction cooktop, it's important to know which types are, actually, induction compatible.

 How Stainless Steel Works on Induction